Gethe/wow-ui-source/README.markdown

   * Dispel Magic can only be used on the casting priest as a baseline effect.

+  * Holy Fire damage has been increased to be approximately 30% higher than Smite.

   * Holy Word: Sanctuary has a new spell effect.

   * Inner Will and Inner Fire now last until canceled.

+  * Mind Sear damage has been doubled.

   * Power Word: Shield duration has been reduced to 15 seconds, down from 30.